stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 ```

 Please remember the following: Syntactic sugar has been introduced
-to make code more readably or more convenient to write.
+to make code more readable or more convenient to write.
 If
 it is abused just to show how clever you are, you make things
 harder for other people (including your future self!)
 reading and trying to understand your code.